 Different devices and e-liquids

 Vaping devices and e-liquids can vary greatly from one another.
-You need to ask your specialist vape store retailer for your own specific safety guidelines.
+You need to ask the Specialist Vape Retailer for your own specific safety guidelines.

 Regarding safety, categorical statements about the toxicity of electronic cigarettes are not possible because of the large number of devices and fluids available and the frequent addition of new products to the market.Electronic Cigarettes for Smoking Cessation, Cochrane review, 2016

 The Ministry of Health Vaping Regulatory Authority is responsible for the regulation of vaping products and smokeless tobacco products (notifiable products).

 The Vaping Regulatory Authority also manages applications from retailers to become Specialist Vape Retailers, and receives annual reporting information from manufacturers, importers, and Specialist Vape Retailers.